tjwebb/fnv-plus/benchmark/README.md

     ---------------------------------
     Fastest is "fnv+ fast 52".

-Here you can see also 52bit functions.
-And for some reason they are even faster thatn 32bit!
+Here you can see also 52bit functions. ~~And for some reason they are even faster thatn 32bit!
 I can't explain this.
-Looks like some fancy v8 optimizations.
+Looks like some fancy v8 optimizations.~~ (now i know what math get slower when you get more than 32 bits)

 Other bitsizes was only in `fnv-plus` and now they runs 100 times faster.